 4. Set the role enforcement policies:

-Set desired enforcement settings like, 2FA, Sharing, etc.
+Set desired enforcement policies like, 2FA, Sharing, etc.

 Optional but recommended: Set up Account Transfer for break glass vault access.